Effectiveness and detection of denial of service attacks in Tor: Effectiveness of the attack

 We show one such comparison in Figure~\ref{fig:theory_v_sim}.
 For this analysis we consider compromise ratios $r\in[0.0, .10]$.
 We simulate the construction of many circuits with $g = e = r$ and an attacker who prefers guard-exit relays to guard-only or exit-only as described in the previous section.
 We then set $g'$, $e'$ and $z'$ to be the actual compromised bandwidth ratios in the simulation and compute the analytically-predicted compromise ratio with these values (network parameters such as $\gamma$, etc.\ are taken to be the corresponding values in the first trial of the replay data).
 As we can see, the analytic model matches the simulation quite closely.
 In particular, our unrealistic assumptions about the Tor network do not appear to significantly impact the quality of the analytic model of the denial-of-service attacker.
+We have performed a similar analysis with the attacker who compromises no guard-exit relays.
+The simulated attacker achieves an eventually-controlled rate of about~$.02$ for $r=.10$.
+As discussed in the previous section, this increase is not as dramatic as that predicted by the analytic model, because our simulated attacker is restricted by the actually-available bandwidth, and hence can compromise at most $3.5\%$ of the total exit bandwidth.
+As expected, the analytic model more consistently over-estimates the effectiveness of the attacker.

 Returning to the choice of~$K$, it turns out that the value (in the range $[2, 120]$) has little impact on the effectiveness of the attacker as predicted by the analytic model.
 The plots corresponding to Figures~\ref{fig:ecp-ge} and~\ref{fig:ecp-pq} are almost unchanged when we set~$K=2$; the greatest change is in Figure~\ref{fig:ecp-ge}(a), which has the same general contours, but starting with the lowest contour at~$.01$ and the highest at~$.06$.
 We might expect that the assumption in the model that circuits only fail because they are killed by the attacker to have more impact with lower values of~$K$, since now it seems much more likely that the client would give up before the attacker could control a circuit.
 This is indeed the case; with $K=2$ the analytic model consistently over-estimates the effectiveness of the attack as implemented in simulation.
 However, the over-estimation is by a relatively small amount.
 Analyzing the simulated model with $K=120$, we also see that almost all attempts to build a successful circuit (controlled or not) produce one in~$\leq 15$ attempts.
 Comparing the analytic model to simulation with~$K=15$ yields a comparison very close to that shown in Figure~\ref{fig:theory_v_sim}.